ppmim/PAPI4K/papi/docs/faq.rst

 Does PAPI work with python 3?
 -----------------------------
-It has not been tested yet, but probably it does not work.
+Yes, it has been migrated and tested under python 3.7, but probably it does not work with higher versions due to PyRAF dependencies.

 What GUI toolkit does PAPI-QL use?
 ----------------------------------
-PAPI Quick-Look uses Qt toolkit.
+PAPI Quick-Look uses Qt toolkit (PyQt5)

-Can PAPI-QL work with PyQt5?
+Can PAPI-QL work with PyQt6?
 --------------------------
 It has not been tested yet, but probably it does not work.